Trimming a Rose During the Growing Season

 The question came up what to do about it.

-Now if this was any other plant that would be an odd question.
-Odd, only because the answer would be obvious; cut it back.
+Now if this was any other plant that would be an odd question—odd, only because the answer would be obvious: Cut it back.

-Yet, since these are roses the idea of cutting them back in midseason causes experienced gardeners to pause and say to themselves, “can I do that?”
+Yet since these are roses, the idea of cutting them back in midseason causes experienced gardeners to pause and say to themselves, “Can I do that?”

-I suspect this is due to the cutting back of roses discussed only in the context of “pruning season”.
+I suspect this is due to the cutting back of roses discussed only in the context of “pruning season.”
 Pruning season for most of the country is late winter or early spring when the forsythia bloom.
-That has always been the accepted time to do the hard cutting back of your roses – and it still is for the major work.
+That has always been the accepted time to do the hard cutting back of your roses—and it still is for the major work.

 That is exactly how I want you to think of garden roses.
-It you have an exuberant rose there is nothing wrong with trimming it during the season to keep it under control.
+It you have an exuberant rose there is nothing wrong with trimming it during the growing season to keep it under control.
 The best time to do this is right after each bloom flush.
 What is a bloom flush?
 A bloom flush is defined as each time the rose cycles through a major flowering.
-All roses have times they are covered in flowers and times when they have less.
+All roses have times when they are covered in flowers and times when they are not.
 When they are covered in flowers they are at the peak of their bloom flush, and when they are not they are between bloom flushes.
 It’s the time between flushes you will do your cut back.
 Why?
 Because you don’t want to do it while the rose is in peak bloom and cut off all those glorious flowers!

 Don’t do any hard pruning outside of the true “pruning season”

 I’m not a big believer in a radical cutback during the growing season.
 Instead, try to cut back only individual canes that are growing taller than you would like.
 In the case of the yellow rose at Biltmore, the method would be to simply cut the tall canes back to the height of the bulk of the bush right after they bloom.
 If the entire plant is out of control, bring it back by no more than a third to a half.
 If the plant simply doesn’t want to stay contained, then come winter simply move it to a spot where it can grow to its natural size.